Harold Ramirez Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.5 K/9, the fifth-best in MLB.
+- The 9.6 strikeouts per nine innings put together by the Yankees pitching staff ranks fifth in MLB.

-- The Yankees have the fifth-ranked team ERA among all league pitching staffs (3.54).
+- The Yankees have the seventh-ranked team ERA across all league pitching staffs (3.59).

-- Yankees pitchers combine to surrender the 10th-fewest home runs in baseball (33 total, one per game).
+- The Yankees rank 13th in baseball in home runs given up (41 total, 1.1 per game).

-- Cole (5-0 with a 1.35 ERA and 52 strikeouts in 46 2/3 innings pitched) gets the start for the Yankees, his eighth of the season.
+- The Yankees will send German (2-2) to the mound to make his eighth start of the season.
+He is 2-2 with a 4.35 ERA and 44 strikeouts in 39 1/3 innings pitched.

-- The right-hander's last appearance was on Tuesday against the Cleveland Guardians, when he went six innings, surrendering two earned runs while giving up five hits.
+- The righty's last appearance was on Saturday against the Tampa Bay Rays, when he went five innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.